 The Final Days of Van Gogh in Auvers

-On the evening of July 27, 1890, Vincent van Gogh stumbled back to his tiny room at the Auberge Ravoux in Auvers-sur-Oise, just north of Paris.
-When the innkeeper looked in on the artist, alarmed by his groans, he found van Gogh doubled over in pain from a gunshot wound to the chest.
-The innkeeper, Ravoux, summoned the village doctor and van Gogh requested that his personal doctor, Paul-Ferdinand Gachet, come as well.
+In the evening of July 27, 1890, Vincent van Gogh returned to his small room at the Auberge Ravoux in Auvers-sur-Oise, located north of Paris.
+Upon hearing his distressing groans, the innkeeper discovered van Gogh in agony, doubled over due to a gunshot wound in his chest.
+The innkeeper, Ravoux, promptly called for the village doctor, and van Gogh asked for his own physician, Paul-Ferdinand Gachet, to be summoned as well.

 With his red hair, Gachet also possessed an uncanny resemblance to van Gogh, which only fostered a stronger bond between the two men.
 Van Gogh noted to his youngest sister, Wilhelmina, "I have found a true friend in Dr. Gachet, something like another brother, so much do we resemble each other physically and also mentally."